Raster Design Toolset in Autodesk AutoCAD | Features

 Image transformation functionality

-Show and analyse geo images in Civil 3D civil engineering software and the AutoCAD Map 3D toolset.
+Show and analyze geo images in Civil 3D civil engineering software and the AutoCAD Map 3D toolset.

 In this study, the Raster Design toolset boosted productivity by up to 48%.* Learn how Raster Design can help you save time when working on an AutoCAD drawing that requires a raster image to convey design intent.